References for renting

 Here are some tips and advice on passing your landlord’s checks and getting in your new home as quickly as possible:

-Landlords and letting agents will need to see specific documentation before proceeding with your application.
-These may include:
+Landlords and letting agents will need to see specific documentation before proceeding with your application, including:

 • A completed application form for the property.